iamalegambetti/aigen-foodreview/README.md

 AiGen-FoodReview is a multimodal dataset of machine-generated fake restaurant reviews and images.
 The dataset is divided into 3 splits: training (60%), validation (20%), and test (20%), named train.csv, val.csv, and test.csv, respectively.
+The paper is available on [ArXiv](https://arxiv.org/abs/2401.08825).
+The full dataset is also available on Zenodo at [link](https://zenodo.org/records/10511456).

 ## Data Generation Methodology
 ![alt text](assets/method.jpeg)